 “Mark, fetch a blanket or something to cover it,” I yelled.

-I dropped the red hot oven onto the middle of the cul de sac and turned back to see where Mark was.
+I dropped the red-hot oven onto the middle of the cul de sac and turned back to Mark.
 He was standing at the door doing nothing, except smirking.

 “Idiot,” I said, sprinting into the storeroom.
-I glanced frantically around and picked up a dust sheet used for protecting the floor from paint drips.
+I glanced around and picked up a dust sheet used for protecting the floor from paint drips.
 I unfolded it as I ran back outside.

 I threw the sheet over the oven and wrapped it tightly around.
 The flames went out, but smoke continued to billow out from under.
 I withdrew, and we stood and watched as the smoke died down.
 When I thought it safe, I approached the oven, removed the blackened dust sheet, and opened the door.
 More dirty smoke poured out to reveal a blackened tin of open baked beans.
 I used the dust sheet to extract it.